 - Inclusion and engagement of formerly incarcerated individuals to inform the planning, implementation and delivery of transitional services.

-THE REENTRY INITIATIVE CAN HELP YOU:
+PROJECT FRESH START CAN HELP YOU:

 (The information on this website is intended to be helpful for those reentering the community after incarceration, but is not intended as legal advice for an individual situation.
 If you need legal assistance, please call Statewide Legal Services at 1-800-453-3320 or consult an attorney).